IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

   type: ClusterIP
 ```

-- Create the service so that it's accessible and load balanced within the `project1` namespace: `oc apply -f Service.yaml`
+- Create the service so that it's accessible and load balanced for pods with label `app: hello-openshift` within the `project1` namespace: `oc apply -f Service.yaml`

 ```
 service/example created
 ```

-- Examine the route:
+- Examine the Route.yaml:

 ```
 apiVersion: route.openshift.io/v1